J-DubApps/J-Dub-Prompts/1-Elements-of-a-Good-Prompt.md

     **Provide your thought process or reasoning, e.g. "(I am thinking X Y Z)", along with your output.** <br />

-- Ask the AI LLM to include citations of its sources used in an aswer ( to avoid inaccuracies or "[hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence))").
+- Ask the AI LLM to include citations of its sources used in an aswer ( to mitigate inaccuracies or "[hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence))").

     **Provide any sources you are referencing when creating your answer** <br />